xavierlefevre/shared-react-components-example/readme.md

 # ⚙ Shared React Components Example

-## 🔍 Discover how we organised our project of shared React components!
+## 🔍 Discover how we shared React components between several web applications!

-If your objective is to share components of any size between several web applications, **you are in the right place**.

 This repository hosts an example of a **mono-repository of shared React components, organised in different libraries**.